fortran-lang/fortran-lang.org/source/learn/quickstart/organising_code.md

 is ''read-only'' (`intent(in)`) ''write-only'' (`intent(out)`) or ''read-write'' (`intent(inout)`) within the procedure.
 In this example, the subroutine does not modify its arguments, hence all arguments are `intent(in)`.

-{% include tip.html content="It is good practice to always specify the `intent` attribute for dummy arguments; this allows the compiler to check for unintentional errors and provides self-documentation." %}
+>It is good practice to always specify the `intent` attribute for
+>dummy arguments; this allows the compiler to check for unintentional errors and provides self-documentation.

 We can call this subroutine from a program using a `call` statement: